CrowsVeldt/freecodecamp-simon/estimates.md

 ## FunctionButton, Estimate: 1 hour
 - strict
 - start
-- restart

   All these have to do is pass the events to the parent, as well.
-Really, start and restart may as well be the same button.

 ## StepCounter, Estimate: 1 hour
 - Display the number of steps in the current sequence
 - Display "--" on failure

+## OnOffToggle